hrissan/dtls/README.md

 Must be fixed memory for everything.
 Every object allocated on heap must be recycled indefinitely (except in standard crypto, we do not control).

 Must use as little memory per established connection as possible (1.5 kilobytes?).
+We need this implementation for mesh with at least 100K connections per service, so literally every byte counts.
 TODO - benchmark and fill in number here after connection actually works.

 Must have separate memory limit for established connections.
 If the limit is reached, new handshakes cannot start.